microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationClassAssignment.md

     - `[QualityId <String>]`: The ID of this resource.
     - `[Weight <Single?>]`: If present, a numerical weight for this quality.
 Weights must add up to 100.

-SUBMISSIONS <IMicrosoftGraphEducationSubmission[]>: Once published, there is a submission object for each student representing their work and grade.
+SUBMISSIONS <IMicrosoftGraphEducationSubmission1[]>: Once published, there is a submission object for each student representing their work and grade.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Outcomes <IMicrosoftGraphEducationOutcome[]>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.